-The next day, I was walking in the main pedestrian area of Frankfurt, turned a corner and ran right into my new friend, Camillo and his girlfriend Ellen.
+The next day, I was walking in the main pedestrian area of Frankfurt, turned a corner, and ran right into my new friend, Camillo, and his girlfriend Ellen.
 We were so delighted to see each other again and so soon after our first meeting.
-We decided to all to go to an outdoor cafe to have something to drink and talk.
+We all decided to go to an outdoor cafe to have something to drink and talk.
 We spent the next 3 hours enjoying each other, the stories of our lives, our passions as well as our fears.
-As I often do in these sort of situations, I offered some insights about what I felt.
+As I often do in these sorts of situations, I offered some insights about what I felt.
 For Camillo, in addition to the beauty and tenderness in his music, there was also much anger and it felt strongly connected to his father.
 We talked about this, we both had tears come up, we laughed together and were angry together at the way fathers treat sons both in general and our own personal stories.
-Finally it was time to go.
-I invited them to join in one my yoga weekends and they invited me to visit with them in Amsterdam.
+Finally, it was time to go.
+I invited them to join in one of my yoga weekends and they invited me to visit with them in Amsterdam.

 I had 6 false starts getting to Amsterdam to teach yoga, so when it finally looked like I was going to go it seemed like a dream.
 I called and left a message for Ellen and Camillo on the machine.
 She called back a few days later and said that she and Camillo would be available to meet me after my yoga seminar.
 I went with my host in Holland, a nice man named Eric, who came to Santa Fe over 2 years ago wanting to be a yoga teacher.
 He ended up in my class and insisted that I teach him how to be a Kundalini Yoga teacher.
 After 4 months, I agreed, and that was my first teacher training.

 It seems that my words that night in Frankfurt had a huge impact on Camillo.
-He felt the anger, it’s destructive effects it had had on his life, and he felt quite angry by this.
+He felt the anger, the destructive effects it had had on his life, and he felt quite angry by this.
 He and Ellen began to fight.
-At the same time Camillo’s father decided to come from Columbia to Holland for a visit.
+At the same time, Camillo’s father decided to come from Columbia to Holland for a visit.
 They had not seen each other for 6 years.
 The visit went well, but underneath, spirit was weaving its web, with threads of love.
 One week after Camillo’s father leaves, Camillo goes a bit crazy.
-Loud, abusive, disruptive. . . . etc. As Camillo is telling this story, Eric and I are in awe at his candor, his tenderness and the beauty of it all.
-He was letting us in to a very deep and precious place.
+Loud, abusive, disruptive. . . . etc. As Camillo is telling this story, Eric and I are in awe at his candor, his tenderness, and the beauty of it all.
+He was letting us into a very deep and precious place.

 I represented the knowing part of himself.
 It was his words he was finding, but I was a reminder of that part of himself.
-Yet the truly beautiful part was how quickly and completely he let Eric and I in to that often private world within.
+Yet the truly beautiful part was how quickly and completely he let Eric and me into that often private world within.
 I was touched very deeply and both Camillo and I had tears in our eyes.
-He keep smiling at me and saying “It is so nice to see you Gurumarka.”
+He keeps smiling at me and saying “It is so nice to see you Gurumarka.”
 Of course, that is exactly what I kept saying to him as well.
 Camillo sang a beautiful song with the guitar.
 Eric and I left.

 This was a rare, truly special experience.
 Don’t misunderstand.
-I am not referring to what external events, but to the fact I got to ‘know’ what happened, so deeply and so completely.
+I am not referring to external events, but to the fact, I got to ‘know’ what happened, so deeply and so completely.
 We are often asked to ‘give’ or ‘serve’.
 Sometimes we do but feel attached to knowing what happens.
-As if we want proof of the souls communication.
-Most of the time we do not know and it is not important to know how our words and actions effect another.
+As if we want proof of the soul’s communication.
+Most of the time we do not know and it is not important to know how our words and actions affect another.
 Once in a while, like this time, I/we are given a glimpse of what happens.
 When we trust and give without attachment or expectation.